VeriBlock/alt-integration-cpp/docs/integration.md

 4. APM builds cryptographic proof that endorsement of Altchain block is added to main chain.
 This proof is named ATV (Altchain to VeriBlock publication) and includes: VBK TX, Context (VBK blocks connecting V54 to V51 - V52..V53), Block Of Proof (V54), Merkle Path that proves that VBK TX is really inside V54.
 5. Then all this data is sent to Altchain, and added to POP MemPool.
 6. When next ALT block is created by POW miner, this ATV is included into block A104.
-7. If `POP payout delay` is 50, then payout for this endorsement will occur in block A150.
+7. If `POP Payout Delay` is 50, then payout for this endorsement will occur in block A150.

 @note ATV is contextually valid within `Endorsement Settlement Interval`, so if A100 is endorsed, and Settlement Interval is 50, then ATV can be added in any new block in range A101..A150.
 If ATV is not added to main chain within this range, it will expire and will be removed from POP MemPool.

-Continuing this example, VPM does exactly same algorithm but with VBK blocks.
+Continuing this example, VPM does exactly the same algorithm but with VBK blocks.

 @note Endorsement Settlement Interval for VeriBlock is 400 blocks, POP Payout Delay is also 400 blocks.